jelic98/cv/index.md

 __RAFPORED__

-Flutter project started as part of the university contest for best information-sharing application, such as scheduled exams and lectures.
-The solution was the only one run on iOS devices, making it the most popular solution given the high percentage of students had iPhones.
+Flutter project started as part of the university contest for best information-sharing application providing information, such as scheduled exams and lectures.
+The solution was the only one run on iOS devices, making it the most popular solution given the high percentage of students with iPhones.
 </div>

 <br/>